machinat/sociably/docs/receiving-events.md

   -  `type` - `'postback'`
   -  `data` - `string`, the postback data received.

-Each platform might have their own mixins on the event, check docs of platform module for details.
+Each platform might have their own mixins on the event, check the docs of platform module for details.

 ### Strategies for Multiple Platforms